 To run the Blizzard World of Warcraft - WoTLK (Wrath of the Lich King) 3.3.5 client on your macOS computer and play “single-player”, you will need a running WoW server, the WoW client and a database server (MySQL).
 Everything else will be downloaded and installed from the Internet.
-To download the WoW WoTLK client for macOS, start by searching your neighbourhood’s torrent site (hint, thepiratebay.se ).
+To download the WoW WoTLK client for macOS, start by searching your neighbourhood’s torrent website (hint, thepiratebay.se).

 Playing “single-player” can be lots of fun, basically you can explore the world at your pace, do quests, gather achievements, etc, the only part you will be missing is the other players in game.
 Dungeons and raids (level appropriate) might be hard if not impossible either.